nnorton1207/comp4600_finalproject/README.md

 ## WIP Issues/Implementation
 - Form validation errors with DynamoDB, a possible fix would be to install webpack, browserify, or some kind of Javascript module bundler.
 - Navigation bar is currently a work in progress
+- Removing items from cart will remove all quantities of a selected item.